tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/kableextra.md

 # Overview

-The main purpose of the `kableExtra` package is to simplify the process of creating tables with custom styles and formatting in R. In this building block, we will provide an example using some useful functions of `kableExtra` to improve the output of the `Modelsummary` package and create a table in LaTeX format suitable for a publishable paper.
+The main purpose of the `kableExtra` package is to simplify the process of creating tables with custom styles and formatting in R. In this building block, we will provide an example using some useful functions of `kableExtra` to improve the output of the `modelsummary` package and create a table in LaTeX format suitable for a publishable paper.

-The starting point is the final output of our Modelsummary building block, which is the replicated Table 1 of Eiccholtz et al. (2010).
-This table presents the results of a model regressing the rent of commercial office buildings on a dummy variable (1 if rated as green) and other building characteristics.
-More information about this paper and the table can be found in the Modelsummary building block!
+The starting point is the final output of our [`modelsummary` building block](https://tilburgsciencehub.com/building-blocks/analyze-data/regressions/model-summary/), which is a replication of Table 1 of [Eiccholtz et al. (2010)](https://www.aeaweb.org/articles?id=10.1257/aer.100.5.2492).
+This table presents the results of a model investigating how green building certification impacts rental prices of commercial office buildings.

-The following `kableExtra` functions will be covered to get to a nice formatted final output!
+The following `kableExtra` functions will be covered to get to a formatted table that can be inserted into a research paper or slide deck that is built using LaTeX:

 - Output in LaTex format
-- Exporting the table
+- Exporting the table to a file
-- Specify the column alignment
+- Specifying the column alignment within the table
-- Add fixed effect rows
+- Add rows to the table to designate which fixed effects are included in each regression specification
-- Add header
+- Add a row that specifies the dependent variable in the regression
-- Group rows
+- Formatting and grouping rows of regression coefficients

 ## Load packages and data